Harry Kesten (1931-2019), a personal and scientific tribute: Scientific work

 \section{Scientific work}

-Harry loved hard problems.
-Supported by an extraordinary technical ability and a total lack of fear, he gained a just reputation as a fearsome problem-solver.
-His work often exceeded the greatest current expectations, and it could be years before the community caught up with him.
-When the going became too tough for the rest of us, he would simply refuse to give in.
-The outcome is 196 works listed on MathSciNet, every one of which contains some new idea of substance.
-An excellent sense of Harry as a mathematician may be gained by reading the first two pages of Rick Durrett's appreciation \cite{MR1703122}, published in 1999 to mark $40+$ years of Harry's mathematics.

 Most areas of probability theory have been steered, even moulded, by Harry, and it is not uncommon to attend conferences in which a majority of speakers refer to his work as fundamental to their particular topics.
-In this memoir, we do not aim at a comprehensive survey, but instead, to select and describe some high points.
+In this memoir, we do not aim at a comprehensive survey but, instead, to select and describe some high points.
+Our selection is personal by necessity, and readers desirous of a more comprehensive account are referred to \cite{MR1703122,grimmett}.